-Substantial work with cogeneration and other electrical power projects, infrastructure projects such as toll roads and ports, and various types of industrial facilities such as pulp and paper mills and methanol plants.
+Substantial work with cogeneration and other electrical power projects; infrastructure projects, such as toll roads and ports; and various types of industrial facilities, such as pulp and paper mills and methanol plants.

 Sponsors and underwriters in connection with the groundbreaking international capital markets financings for various Mexican and Chilean toll road projects.

-Sponsors in connection with the project financing of the Caucedo container terminal in the Dominican Republic and the Callao container terminal in Peru.
+Sponsors in the project financing of the Caucedo container terminal in the Dominican Republic and the Callao container terminal in Peru.

-Financing Aspects of Mergers, Acquisitions and Other Corporate Transactions
+Financing Aspects of Mergers and Acquisitions, and Other Corporate Transactions

 Stanley Black & Decker’s $1.4 billion sale of its Hardware & Home Improvement Group to Spectrum Brands Holdings.

 Google’s $2.35 billion sale of its Motorola Home Business to ARRIS Group, and Alphabet’s $4 billion revolving credit facility.